Skip to main content

 Updated today

-Note: AI Tagging is only available for Meta creatives with spend in the last 90 days and new creatives going forward.
+Note: AI Tagging is only available for Meta creatives with spend in the last 90 days and new creatives (processed daily).

-AI Tags automatically analyze your Meta ad creative and apply descriptive tags to help you find trends across messaging, visuals, and audience targeting.
+AI Tagging automatically analyze your Meta ad creative and apply descriptive tags to help you find performance trends across messaging, visuals, and audience targeting.

 These tags appear directly in your reports and dashboards, no manual labeling required.